JOSEPH129009/linux-serial-app/README.md

 ###  Linux CLI bin file Sender

-- baudrate: 115200 not yet selectable
+- The serial communucation operates at blocking mode, baudrate: 115200 not yet selectable

 - the parameter has to be the path of a bin file taht you want to send over serial comport